-As its name implies, EasyBudget has one main goal: to make your finances easy.
+As its name implies, EasyBudget has one main goal: to make your finances easier.

-Because of this, it intentionally foregoes things like budget categories, graphs, and it lets you manage multiple accounts.
+Because of this, EasyBudget intentionally bypasses standard budgeting tools like budget categories and graphs — and it lets you manage multiple bank accounts.

 Perhaps a better name would have been SimpleBudget.
-All you do with this app is to add your expenses and get a quick glance of your balance for the month.
+All you do with this app is enter your expenses and get a quick glance of your anticipated cash flow for the month.

 If that’s all you need, it might be the right Quicken alternative for you.

 The answer to this question depends upon what kind of expenses you are tracking on a daily basis.
-For the “average” consumer, Personal Capital is a great option.
+For the “average” consumer, Empower, formerly Personal Capital, is a great option.